 CURes supports a wide variety of research activities aimed at better understanding the biological and social structure and function of urban communities.
-Our current research projects focus on the urban forest in Los Angeles, the social aspects of environmental stewardship and urban biodiversity with an emphasis on predators.
-Our upcoming studies will 1) assess the social value of the Baldwin Hills recreation areas; 2) seek to understand the spatial ecology of colonial water birds in Marina Del Rey; 3) model water quality in Marina Del Rey; and 4) study the ecology of feral cats and meso-predators and measure the human attitudes towards feral cats in the Ballona Wetlands.
+Our current research projects focus on the urban forest in the Los Angeles region, the scope of environmental stewardship in LA County, park user behavior in the Baldwin Hills, coyote behavior and distribution in Long Beach, the pollutant removal efficiency of a municipal rain garden in Culver City, and urban biodiversity in the Ballona Wetlands.
 Additionally, we house two international research programs in Bonn, Germany and Costa Rica.

 The Nature of Our Research

 1) Many of our studies are community-based and invite participation from a wide variety of stakeholders and funders.